Noitcereon/practice-projects/README.md

 1. Clone this repository
 2. Create a `.env` file in root repository and fill it out (see `.env-example`)
 3. Run `docker-compose up`.
 This should start 2 containers: practice_postgres_db & renewing-java-api-knowledge
-4. You can now access the application or run it using e.g. IntelliJ IDEA.
+4. You can now access the application (localhost:8082 by default) or run it using e.g. IntelliJ IDEA (localhost:8081 by default).

 ## Usage
 This project is mainly to be used as reference on how to make a Java API.
 Thus it contains explanation comments in the configuration files